 Outside the Office

-- Lifetime Achievement Award from Washington State Association for Justice, December 4, 2009
+- Lifetime Achievement Award, Washington State Association for Justice, 2009

-- Trial Lawyer of the Year award from the American Board of Trial Advocates, Washington Chapter, 2005
+- Trial Lawyer of the Year, American Board of Trial Advocates (WA Chapter), 2005

 - Pursuit of Justice Award, American Bar Association, 2003

 - Alvin Anderson Award, Washington State Association for Justice, 2000

 - President's Award, Washington State Association for Justice, 1982